nvdaaddons/DevGuide/readme.md

 	def __init__(self):
 		super(GlobalPlugin, self).__init__()
 		# The routine to do when the global plugin loads.
+		# Warning!
+You should always call super method first in order to initialize various foundations correctly.
 * For app modules:
 	 def __init__(self, *args, **kwargs):
 		super(AppModule, self).__init__(*args, **kwargs)